Heidi (1968 film): Production

-The film was shot on location in the Swiss and German Alps, and Frankfurt.
+The film was shot on location in the Swiss and German Alps.
+The exterior shots depicting Dörfli were filmed in the villages of Guarda and Ardez in the Engadine valley, canton Graubunden (Grisons) in Switzerland.
+The church where Father Richter serves is the Katholische Kirche in Ardez.
+The exterior shots of historic Frankfurt were in fact filmed in Lübeck; Heidi and the boy with the monkey walk past the Salzspeicher buildings and eventually reach St Peter's Church, Lübeck, described as the fictional "St. Michael's" in the film.
+The scene in the church tower where Heidi looks for the mountains was also filmed there.

 Broadcast

 NBC's decision to cut away from the Jets-Raiders game to air Heidi at 7 p.m. sharp (on the east coast) is noted as one of the most controversial occurrences in televised sporting history.

 On November 17, 1968, the film's premiere on NBC unexpectedly became one of the most notorious moments in American broadcasting because it interrupted the conclusion of a game between the American Football League's two top teams—the Oakland Raiders and New York Jets at 1968 AFL season.
 NBC's network management had taken the decision to show the entire game until its completion even though it was contractually obligated to begin the broadcast of Heidi on the East Coast at 7:00 p.m.
 ET; the film's premiere would be delayed by the overrunning game.
 The number of East Coast viewers calling NBC asking for confirmation that the game would be shown to the end caused all 26 phone lines at NBC's switchboard to fuse.

 The network management's decision was not conveyed to the NBC's control facility in New York.
 Consequently, Heidi began at 7:00 p.m. as scheduled, ending the East Coast broadcast of the Raiders–Jets game.
 Shortly afterward, Oakland scored two touchdowns within the final minute, winning the game 43–32 in a major upset.

-Nevertheless, the film was the highest viewed television program of the week and most watched television movie of all time with a Nielsen rating of 31.8 rating and an audience share of 47%.
+Nevertheless, the film was the highest viewed television program of the week and most watched television film of all time with a Nielsen rating of 31.8 rating and an audience share of 47%.
 It was surpassed as the most watched television film of all time by 1971's Brian's Song.